Alcohol in Skincare Products: Is it Bad for Our Skin?

 So it definitely makes sense to use alcohol hand gels when we’re out shopping, travelling, eating or drinking.

-These hand gels tend to contain one or two types of alcohol, usually ethanol or or isopropanol (or both).
-The down sides of these alcohols, is that they can cause irritation, especially if they’re used often, on a daily basis.
+These hand gels tend to contain one or two types of alcohol, usually ethanol (sometimes called ethyl alcohol), isopropyl alcohol (or both).
+The down sides of alcohols like these, is that they can cause irritation and dehydrate the skin, especially if they’re used often, on a daily basis.
 So using them on delicate skin such as that of the face, is a big no no.

 So before you think we’ve used this kind of alcohol in our skin care products, think again!
 As we mentioned above, there are different types of alcohol, some good, and some bad.